skippyr/river-dreams/README.md

 #### Procedures For OhMyZSH

-If you want to install and use this theme with the OhMyZSH framework, follow these steps:
+If you want to install and use this theme with the [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) framework, follow these steps:

 - Clone this repository using `git`: